Skip to Main Content

 Sale permits are valid for a maximum of 12 hours and drink prices are set by the permittee.

 If you’re planning an event for more than 500 people, additional conditions may apply to your permit to ensure the safety of everyone involved.
-SLGAcan meet with your volunteer group to discuss security, admission of minors, liability and other issues that may arise at your event.
-The Branch can also coordinate workshops for volunteers working as servers and for the security personnel working at the function.
-Contact SLGA for more information.
+SLGA can meet with your volunteer group to discuss security, admission of minors, liability and other issues that may arise at your event.